calum74/sequence/docs/tutorial.md

 ## Writing sequences

-Sequences don't actually store any data, so standard C++ containers should be used for the storage of data.
+Sequences don't actually store any data, so standard C++ containers should be used for storage.

 There are a number of ways to write a sequence `s` to a container `vec`: